biq-jimoh/boolean-optimizer-prototype/WEB_SEARCH_IMPLEMENTATION.md

 - They are **skipped entirely** if web search fails or returns no valid results
 - They **never** use their built-in knowledge to make recommendations

+### Content-Based Validation

+The system now validates search results using the **actual page content** rather than just metadata:

+1. **Fetch First**: When a search result is found, the system immediately fetches the page content
+2. **Content Validation**: The validator examines the actual text to ensure it contains the specific statute/case requested
+   - For statutes: Checks for exact section numbers and subsections (e.g., "363(a)" not just "363")
+   - For cases: Verifies it's the full opinion text, not just a citations page
+3. **Better Accuracy**: This approach catches cases where:
+   - A page about section 363 might contain subsection 363(a)
+   - A search result title doesn't fully describe the content
+   - The page contains multiple related statutes or cases

 ## Configuration

 ### Environment Variables